United Kingdom Primary and Secondary Academic Preparation

 Source: OECD, PISA 2023 Database, Table I.B1.4.34 and Table I.B1.4.36

 In 2022, a higher share of girls (38.7%) were categorized as low performers from the bottom quarter of ESCS when compared to boys (31.0%) in math.
-More boys (28.8%) were categorized as top performers in math from the top quarter of ESCS when compared to the girls (22.8%) in the same group.
+A higher share of boys (28.8%) were categorized as top performers in math from the top quarter of ESCS when compared to the girls (22.8%) in the same group.
 In science, girls and boys who belonged to the bottom quarter of ESCS and were considered low performers comprised approximately one-third of students.
 The gender difference among top performers and students who belonged to the top quarter of ESCS was 3.0 percent in favor of boys.

 Global UK secondary